ScopeLift/optimizoors-1inch-protocol/README.md

 ## About

-1inch optimizoors provides a calldata-optimized router for [1inch Networks](https://1inch.io/)
+1inch optimizoors provides calldata-optimized routers for [1inch Network](https://1inch.io/),
-V4 and V5 aggregation routers, providing significant gas savings to users.
+providing significant gas savings when deployed on Optimism or Arbitrum.
+There are two optimized routers.
+One that wraps 1inch's V4 Aggregation router and another that wraps their V5 Aggregation router.
 This work was funded by an Ethereum Foundation [grant](https://blog.ethereum.org/2023/02/14/layer-2-grants-roundup).
 Read our [blog post](https://www.scopelift.co/blog/calldata-optimizooooors) to learn more about how we optimize protocols on L2.

 ## Development